hyperfinitism/trustless-attestation-verification-circom/docs/CLI.md

 #Command Line Interface

+Note: The Rust-based CLI is no longer maintained, please refer to our Makefile for CLI functionalities.

 We provide a simple CLI tool that wraps circuit compilation, key preparation, and proof generation functionalities.
+Before trying it out, please run `make prepare` in the root directory to install all dependencies.

-You can use `cargo` to perform the following operations:
+The Rust-based CLI is in the `tool` folder, and you can use `cargo` to perform the following operations:

 ## Circuit Compilation